What’s missing from your plate?

 A. Sleepy

-B. Sluggish and bloated
+B. Sluggish or bloated

 C. Energised